 Thinking of making this recipe?
 Share your thoughts in the comment section and provide a star rating! ⭐️⭐️⭐️⭐️⭐️ I always LOVE hearing from you.

 Printable Recipe Card

 If you love this recipe, rate it with 5 stars below!PRINT PIN RATE

 - 1 butternut squash (about 2.2lb | 1kg), peeled, seeds set aside, cubed and patted dry.

 - 2 tsp fresh thyme leaves

-- 2 tbsp butternut squash seeds soaked, rinsed and dried.
+- 2 tablespoon butternut squash seeds, soaked, rinsed and dried.